Quantizing Whisper-small: How design choices affect ASR performance: Discussion

 Taken together, these comparisons show that library differences are largely driven by the schemes and bit-widths they implement.
-Per-tensor quantization favors efficiency, making \textit{PyTorch} \textit{int8} attractive when latency dominates.
+Per-tensor quantization favors efficiency, making \textit{PyTorch} \textit{int8} attractive when low latency is the main deployment priority.
 Per-channel quantization favors accuracy, as shown by \textit{Quanto} \textit{int8}, which is more suitable when robustness is critical.
 More aggressive low-bit formats are best reserved for deployments where extreme compression outweighs the need for reliability.

+The additional results on Whisper-base and Whisper-tiny (Table 3) follow the same qualitative pattern: dynamic \textit{int8} remains the most robust operating point, while \textit{nf4} increases compression but incurs a larger error increase—especially on \textit{test-other}.
+This suggests that the robustness–compression trade-off observed for Whisper-small is stable across smaller Whisper variants, even though absolute WER/CER differs by model size.